amurill9/Projects/README.md

 # Projects
-Collection of DIfferent Projects I have worked so far
+Collection of different projects I have worked so far.